guo-yong-zhi/LanguageIdentification.jl/README.md

 import Pkg; Pkg.add("LanguageIdentification")
 ```
 # Usage
-After loading the package, initialization is required.
-Different parameters have different balances among accuracy, speed, and memory usage.
-See the documentation for details.
+Before using the language identification functionality, you need to initialize the package.
+This process involves setting some parameters that balance accuracy, speed, and memory usage.
+If you don't manually initialize the package, it will use default parameters.
+For more information, please refer to the documentation.
 ```julia
 using LanguageIdentification
 LanguageIdentification.initialize()